SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Discussion

 Our investigation of surprise minimization suggests several directions for future work.
 The particular behavior of a surprise minimizing agent is strongly influenced by the choice of state representation: by including or excluding particular observation modalities, the agent will be more or less surprised.
 Thus, tasks may be designed by choosing an appropriate state or observation representations.
 Exploring this direction may lead to new ways of specifying behaviors for RL agents without explicit reward design.
-Other applications of surprise minimization may also be explored in future work, possibly for mitigating reward misspecification by disincentivizing any unusual behavior that likely deviates from what the reward designer intended.
-Finally, we believe that a promising direction for future research is to study how lifelong surprise minimization can result in intelligent and sophisticated behavior that maintains homeostasis by acquiring increasingly complex behaviors.
-This may be particularly relevant in complex real-world environments populated by other intelligent agents, where maintaining homeostasis may require constant adaptation and exploration.
+Other applications of surprise minimization may also be explored in future work, possibly for mitigating reward misspecification by disincentivizing any unusual behavior that likely deviates from what the reward designer intended. \changes{The experiments in this work make use of available or easy to learn state representations.
+Using these learned representations does not address the difficulty of estimating and minimizing surprise across episodes or more generally over long sequences (possibly a single episode) which is a challenge for surprise minimization-based methods.
+We believe that non-episodic surprise minimization is a promising direction for future research to study how surprise minimization can result in intelligent and sophisticated behavior that maintains homeostasis by acquiring increasingly complex behaviors.}